Maanavan Ninaithal: Plot

-In a village near Tiruvannamalai, the gifted student Sakthi is from a poor family and his widow mother Lakshmi runs a roadside food stall.
-Sakthi secures the state rank in plus two exam and he wishes to continue his studies but his family conditions and poverty compel him to give up his dream.
-During a television interview, Sakthi tells about his dream and the government then helps financially Sakthi to pursue his studies.
-Sakthi joins a prominent college in Chennai and he stays in a lodge with his new collegemate Kottachi.
+In a village near Tiruvannamalai, the gifted student Sakthi is from a poor family, and his widowed mother Lakshmi runs a roadside food stall.
+Sakthi secures the state rank in his plus two exam and wishes to continue his studies, but his family circumstances and poverty compel him to give up his dream.
+During a television interview, Sakthi talks about his dream, and the government then helps Sakthi financially pursue his studies.
+Sakthi joins a prominent college in Chennai and stays in a lodge with his new collegemate Kottachi.

-Sakthi gets acquainted with a group of three bad students in the college and he starts taking drugs and drinking liquor.
-In the meantime, Sakthi befriends his collegemate Nivetha and falls in love with her.
-When Nivetha discovers that Sakthi loves her, she rejects him stating the difference in their status.
-One day, the bad students take advantage of Sakthi and they even steal his money, therefore, he cannot pay the college fees.
-Failing in life and in love, Sakthi decides to hang himself in a remote forest but before, he conveys his decision through an audio cassette and sends it to his mother by parcel.
+Sakthi gets acquainted with a group of three bad students in the college, and he starts taking drugs and drinking liquor.
+In the meantime, he befriends his collegemate Nivetha and falls in love with her.
+When Nivetha discovers that Sakthi loves her, she rejects him, stating the difference in their status.
+One day, the bad students take advantage of Sakthi, and they even steal his money; therefore, he cannot pay the college fees.
+Failing in life and in love, Sakthi decides to hang himself in a remote forest, but before doing so, he conveys his decision through an audio cassette and sends it to his mother by parcel.
 At that point, the press reporter Raj comes across him and saves him from ending his life.
 Raj, who is a skilled strategist and manipulator, even promises him to solve all his problems.

-Raj first blackmails Nivetha to disclose about her love affair with Sakthi to her family and asks her money to buy his silence.
-With that money, he could pay the college fees of Sakthi.
+Raj first blackmails Nivetha to disclose her love affair with Sakthi to her family and asks her for money to buy his silence.
+With that money, he could pay Sakthi's college fees.
 Raj then intercepts the audio cassette with the help of the police.
 Meanwhile, Nivetha accepts Sakthi's love.
-Later, Sakthi saves the three bad students who had stolen his money from being expelled from the college and they apologize for their mistakes.
-Sakthi passes the exam and he eventually marries Nivetha.
+Later, Sakthi saves the three bad students who had stolen his money from being expelled from the college, and they apologize for their mistakes.
+Sakthi passes the exam and eventually marries Nivetha.

 Production

 S. P. Gnanamozhi made his directorial debut with Maanavan Ninaithal under the banner of Arul Movies.
-Rithik was cast to play the hero while Varshini who was last seen in Achacho (2007) signed to play the heroine under the name of Adhira.
+Rithik was cast to play the hero while Varshini, who was last seen in Achacho (2007), signed to play the heroine under the name of Adhira.